Hill Top

 Hill Top "Gun"

-Hill Top Gun.
-Yes, I’ve changed the name!
-For good reason.
-While waiting at the white line to approach the tee box, a fellow golfer swung into the parking lot with a song blaring from his sound system - Danger Zone, by Kenny Loggins!
+While waiting at the white line to approach the first tee, a fellow golfer rolled into the parking lot with music blasting from his sound system: Danger Zone, by Kenny Loggins!

-As I was hunting for my ball at the water’s edge, I had an idea – why not name the rest of the Hill Top holes for a specific Top Gun Character Call Sign!
-So, after “Danger Zone” hole #1, here’s the rest of this flight crew:
+As I hunted for my ball along the water’s edge, an idea hit me: why not name the rest of Hill Top’s holes after Top Gun call signs?
+After “Danger Zone” on #1, here’s the rest of the flight crew......

 #2 - Goose

-#7 – Jester.
-This hole is nothing special - kind of a joke to me.
+This hole is nothing special - just a joke to me.

-#8 – Slider.
-Hill Top Gun's only par four.
-Why is it that when we see a par four, we "Feel the Need for Speed" and automatically get out a driver?
+Hill Top Gun’s only par four.
+Why is it that when we see a par four, we immediately feel the need for speed and pull the driver?
 Why can’t we just be smart?
-This dogleg left has a tight landing zone.
-It’s not possible to hit over the oak on the left corner and there’s a massive waste bunker 20 yards past the white 150 stake.
-So, unless you can draw a slider shot around that tree, a driver is risky.
-Heck, it’s just plain stupid!
-Smart is to lay up to the 150 marker.
-Why can't we do that?
-Guess our egos are writing checks our bodies can't cash!
+This dogleg left has a tight landing zone, an oak guarding the corner, and a massive waste bunker lurking just past the white 150 stake.
+Unless you can draw a true slider around the tree, driver is risky.
+Honestly — it’s just plain stupid.
+The smart play is a layup to the marker.
+But as we know, our egos keep writing checks our bodies can’t cash.

-#9 – Maverick.
-There’s no one like Tom Cruise’s character.
-He’s unconventional, cocky and a bit risky (you could say hes just full of Risky Business!).
-The 9th hole is equally atypical – the only hole in The Villages with this type of set up.
-You can't possibly "buzz the tower" here - the tee box doesn't allow a direct shot to the flag.
-The trees on the left hang over more than your morning after a night at the Hard Deck bar.
-And the traps on the right limit your lay-up options.
-I used a 5 iron to run it low up the hill.
-It’s a Maverick hot shot for sure!
+There’s no one like Maverick - unconventional, cocky, and always a little risky (you could even say Risky Business).
+The 9th hole is just as unique: the only hole in The Villages with this setup.
+You can’t “buzz the tower” here -the tee box won’t allow a direct shot at the flag.
+Trees on the left hang over like a rough morning after a night at the Hard Deck.
+I went with a low-running 5-iron up the hill.
+A true Maverick hot shot.

 Come play this iconic course and kick it into overdrive!